KamalKant-Tech/Linianos/README.md

 Conver the following features in your program:

-  - 1 if
+  - Maximum of 1 if
   - You can't use `else`, `else if` or ternary
   - Unit tests
   - Feel free to apply your SOLID knowledge
-  - You can write the challenge in any language you want.
-Here at Linio we are big fans of PHP, Kotlin and TypeScript

 ### Prerequisite

 - php-cli or xampp/lamp